Tractable General Equilibrium: Introduction

-While a characterization of the set of Walrasian equilibria of any Walrasian economy as the solution set of an associated complementarity problem (i.e., a VI where the constraint set is the positive orthant) seems to have already been known \cite{dafermos1990exchange}, for balanced economies, we provide the first computationally tractable characterization of Walrasian equilibria as the set of strong solutions of a VI that satisfies the Minty condition and whose constraint set is given by the unit box.
-We then apply the mirror extragradient method to obtain a novel natural price-adjustment process we call the mirror \emph{extrat\^atonnement\/} process (\Cref{alg:mirror_extratatonnement}), and prove its convergence in all balanced economies that satisfy pathwise Bregman-continuity (\Cref{thm:bregman_mirror_exta_tatonn_convergence}).
+\paragraph{Walrasian Economies} It is known that the set of Walrasian equilibria of any Walrasian economy can be characterized as the solution set of an associated complementarity problem (i.e., a VI where the constraint set is the positive orthant) \cite{dafermos1990exchange}.
+For balanced economies, however, we provide the first computationally tractable characterization of Walrasian equilibria as the set of scalar multiples ($\geq 1$) of the set of strong solutions of a box VI.
+As the box trivially satisfies the Minty condition, we apply the mirror extragradient method to obtain a novel natural price-adjustment process we call mirror extrat\^atonnement (\Cref{alg:mirror_extratatonnement}), and establish its polynomial-time convergence in all balanced economies that satisfy pathwise Bregman continuity (\Cref{thm:bregman_mirror_exta_tatonn_convergence}).

-We then restrict our attention to a novel class of competitive economies, namely those which are variationally stable on the unit simplex, and establish the polynomial-time convergence of the mirror \emph{extrat\^atonnement} process in all such economies assuming bounded elasticity of excess demand (\Cref{thm:mirror_extratatonn_var_stable}).
-Our convergence result also provides the first polynomial-time convergence result for price-adjustment processes in the class of economies that satisfy WARP, and generalizes the well-known \emph{t\^atonnement\/} convergence result in competitive economies with bounded elasticity of excess demand that satisfy WGS \cite{codenotti2005market}.